 We will take advantage of the breathtaking views and gardens of Lone Mountain, as well as the quiet majesty of the beautiful Del Santo Reading Room, to refuel our spiritual tanks.
 Women who have attended our retreats in the past say they felt like they‘ve taken an otherworldly vacation in just a few hours, all while staying in the city.
 This is an opportunity to get to know fellow parishioners, spend some quiet personal time with God, and engage your own five senses.
 If you have never been on a retreat, consider giving it a try Saturday morning, Oct.
 28th.
-Treat yourself; you deserve it!
-This retreat will sell out, so please sign up early to make sure we have a spot for you.What?
+Treat yourself - you deserve it!
+There are a few spots left!

 Breakfast 8:30 | Speaker 9:00 | Prayer, Share 10:00 | Liturgy 12:00 | Close 1:00pm

 Author bio: Ginny Kubitz Moyer is the author of three books, most recently Taste and See: Experiencing the Goodness of God with Our Five Senses (winner of a 2017 Catholic Press Book Award).
 Her articles have appeared in a variety of publications, including U.S. Catholic and Bella Grace.
 When she's not writing, she can be found teaching high school English and digging in her garden.
 Visit www.ginnymoyer.org for more information.